ebeaufay/UltraGlobe/guide/README.md

 ![image](https://github.com/ebeaufay/UltraGlobe/assets/16924300/6e9b2418-b795-41f8-9959-7fc9ba01252c)

-Finally, we want to add some color to the terrain.
+We want to add some color to the terrain.
 As an example, you can use the PerlinTerrainColorShader class that implements a few techniques for texturing the earth without seems and distortions.
 It also applies texture rotations so that the ground texture doesn't seem too repetitive.

 ```javascript
 var shaderLayer = new PerlinTerrainColorShader({